 There’s a nice rubberised deck, that was large enough to accommodate my size 12’s and also solid rubber tyres that are designed in such a way as to minimise the impact of surface imperfections.
-To add to this, Kugoo have included a neatly integrated head-shock at the base of the steering column.
+To add to this, Kugoo has included a neatly integrated head shock at the base of the steering column.

 I’m giving the Kugoo Kirin S1 electric scooter the thumbs up – if you’re on a tight budget, or you just want to try out an e-scooter to see what all the fuss is about the S1 is a good place to start.